-Social Administration & Public Health (MSSA/MPH)
+Social Administration & Public Health (MSSA/MPH; MSW/MPH)

 Students in the Social Administration & Public Health "side-by-side" program complete both programs simultaneously and will be able to complete the joint program in 36 months.
 Students in the "side-by-side" program must complete at least 81 academic credit hours.
 The MSSA will accept 9 hours of courses taken in public health and the MPH program will accept 6 hours for courses in social work.
 Students in this program are required to take MPHP 655 Dual Degree Field Practicum II during spring of their first year in the program.
-Students are required to take MPHP 656 Dual Degree Field Capstone IV (spring) during their third year in the program.
+Students are required to take MPHP 656 Dual Degree Field Capstone III (fall) and MPHP 657 Dual Degree Field Capstone IV (spring) during their third year in the program.
 Please see your advisors for specific information on which courses can cross-count.